 - The email address of the current Directory Administrator

-Directory Scope (On-premises and Hybrid deployments only) -- Allows for customization of the Directory analysis scope.
+Directory Scope (Hybrid deployments only) -- Allows for customization of the Directory analysis scope.

 By default, Directory Scope settings are set to analyze the entire directory.